puffyCid/artemis-api/artemis-docs/docs/Intro/Collections/esoteric.md

 Unsigned 3rd party binaries are discouraged on ESXi appliances.

-[UAC](https://github.com/tclahr/uac) is recommended if want to collect data without using a 3rd party binary.
+[UAC](https://github.com/tclahr/uac) is recommended if you want to collect data without using a 3rd party binary.

 If you have never collected data from an ESXi system before.
 You should try [UAC](https://github.com/tclahr/uac).